Detecting AI-Generated Images via Diffusion Snap-Back Reconstruction: A Forensic Approach: Results and Discussion

 \subsection{Primary Results}

-Our diffusion snap-back feature pipeline achieves an impressive \textbf{AUROC of 0.993} on 5-fold cross-validation, and maintains \textbf{0.990} on a 35\% holdout test set.
+Table~\ref{tab:primary} summarizes the primary detection performance.
+Our diffusion snap-back feature pipeline achieves an \textbf{AUROC of 0.993} on 5-fold cross-validation, and maintains \textbf{0.990} on a 35\% holdout test set.
 The optimal decision threshold determined via Youden’s J-statistic is $\theta^* = 0.914$, yielding balanced sensitivity and specificity.

 The overall performance metrics are visualized in Fig.~\ref{fig:roc_reliability_confusion}, which shows the ROC curve, calibration reliability plot, and confusion matrix at $\theta^*$.
 The model demonstrates high discriminative power and near-perfect calibration, with minimal false positives or negatives.
-The classifier demonstrates both high discriminative power and near-perfect calibration, with only minor misclassifications between human and AI-generated categories.